 Types of Groups

-Groups are a basic feature of Humanities Commons.
-On Humanities Commons, a group can serve a set of people who are interested in a certain topic, collaborators planning an event or working on a project, a writing group, and more.
+Groups are a basic feature of the Commons.
+On the Commons, a group can serve a set of people who are interested in a certain topic, collaborators planning an event or working on a project, a writing group, and more.

 ● Public groups are groups that everyone can see.
 A public group will have a Join Group button for any logged-in members of the network; if you click that, you can become a member.